hvppycoding/hvppycoding.github.io/_posts/2024-09-09-socc-presentation-script.md

 Existing approaches have a limitation.
 They simplify the problem by ignoring the timing information of the pins.
-Our approach balances pin delay and wirelength while considering the overall circuit timing.
+Our approach balances pin delay and wirelength while considering the timing of entire circuit.
 As a result, it not only improves timing but also achieves reasonable wirelength.
 For instance, in Case 1, we favor the shortest wirelength.
-On the other hand, for Case 2, we reduce the pathlength to the critical pin while minimally increasing wirelength.
+On the other hand, for Case 2, we reduce the pathlength to the critical pin with minimal increase in wirelength.

 ![20240909-152116]({{site.baseurl}}/assets/images/2024-09-09-socc-presentation-script/20240909-152116.png){: .align-center}